ansible/ansible/docs/docsite/rst/network_aggregate_resources.rst

 FIXME Only showing ``with_items`` to show how it could be done

-Would be better written as
+The preceding example would be better written as follows:

 .. code-block:: yaml